CraigChilds94/CraigChilds94/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: Twitter (_craigchilds)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I exist.
+- ⚡ Fun fact: Code excites me more than it should 👀.

 ---